“Good theories are like maps.

 The three deterning elements of family businesses (dominant ownership, family, multigenerational approach) each bring advantages as well as disadvantages.

 The Family Business SWOT-Analysis (2012) identifies these advantages and disadvantages.
 Therefore, it allows the identification of individual strengths and weaknesses as well as specific chances and challenges for Family businesses.

 Identifying strengths and chances allows us to create a strategy that helps us to turn them into competitive advantages.
 Moreover, the identification of weaknesses and possible challenges is useful in finding effective counter measurements.

-More information about the SWOT-Analysis for family businesses can be found in my book “Erfolgsmodel Familienunternehmen” (2012).
+More information about the SWOT-Analysis for family businesses can be found in Peter May’s book “Erfolgsmodel Familienunternehmen” (2012).